christianvoigt/argdown/docs/guide/colorizing-nodes.md

 If you do not want to colorize nodes based on tags or group level but by titles, you can use the`statementColors`, `argumentColors` and `groupColors` color settings to directly assign colors to statements, arguments or groups.

 As before the color can be a hex color string or a number.
 If it is a number, the number refers to the color in the colorScheme at that index.
+It is recommended to use the latter option in combination with a color scheme as it enables you to quickly swap out color schemes and try different color combinations.

 The color scheme is zero-based, so the first color is at index 0.
-It is recommended to use the latter option in combination with a color scheme as it enables you to quickly swap out color schemes and try different color combinations.
+The color at index 0 is always used as default color for argument and statement nodes.

 ```argdown
 ===